Raiji1003/True-Echo-AI/README.md

 # True-Echo-AI

+Key Fraud Risks
+Voice Spoofing & Deepfakes – AI can copy someone’s voice so well that it fools security checks and even customer service agents.
+Advanced Phishing Attacks – Fake emails look very real and are carefully designed to trick people into sharing private information.
+Financial Risk – Just one fake impersonation can cause big money losses and harm the company’s reputation.
+Multi-Channel Attacks – Scammers use more than one method (like email + phone call) together, making them harder to catch if systems don’t share information.

 This project consists of 3 modules to detect fraudulent content across three communication mediums:
   1)Audio Emails (voice messages)
   2)SMS (text messages)